-10 Hydrology and Water Quality Less than Significant Potentially with Less than Significant Mitigation Significant Nο Impact Incorporated Impact Impact Would the project: a.
-Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? b.
-Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: (i) Result in substantial erosion or siltation on- or off-site; (ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; (iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or (iv) Impede or redirect flood flows? d.
+10 Hydrology and Water Quality

+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
+Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? • b.
+Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin?
+C. Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: - (i) Result in substantial erosion or siltation on- or off-site; Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; (iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or (iv) Impede or redirect flood flows? d.
 In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? e.
 Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?